MilesBHuff/Optimality/readme.md

 ## Licence

-Except where otherwise stated, these files are Copyright © 2016-2017 by Miles Bradley Huff per LGPL3 and CC-BY-SA-4.
+Except where otherwise stated, these files are Copyright © 2016-2017 by Miles Bradley Huff per LGPL3 and CC BY-SA v4.

 The exact terms of copyright are found in "/license.txt".